 We have some experience with both Eastern and Western Sharp-shinned Hawks.
 We have found that Western birds average slightly larger than Eastern birds.
 (This is opposite of what we found for Cooper's Hawks, where Eastern birds are larger).Eastern Sharp-shinned Hawk Wing Chord (un-flattened)*

 *Wing Chord is measured from from the wrist to the tip of the longest primary feather.
 The primary feathers have a natural camber (bend), and can be measured flattened or un-flattened.

-The largest prey item that I personally have seen taken is an American Robin (avg 77-81 g) by an adult male sharpie.
+The largest prey item that I personally have seen taken by a Sharp-shinned Hawk was an American Robin (avg 77-81 g - taken by an adult male sharpie).

-19 Years and 11 months; based upon known age of a wild sharpie at banding and subsequent band recovery (Data from Bird Banding Lab (Klimkiewicz 2008).
+The oldest known wild Sharp-shinned hawk lived to 19 Years and 11 months, based upon known age of a wild "sharpie" at banding and subsequent band recovery (Data from Bird Banding Lab (Klimkiewicz 2008).